 Place names are often very meaningful to local communities.
-They also help guide park visitors (including emergency services) to parks and to locations within them.
+They also help guide park visitors and emergency services to parks and locations within them.

-7. Consistent with the memorials in parks policy, parks, features and facilities must not be named after donors, benefactors, sponsors, politicians, public figures or other people, other than in accordance with paragraphs 4 or 6.
+- Consistent with the Memorials in Parks Policy, parks, features and facilities must not be named after donors, benefactors, sponsors, politicians, public figures or other people, except where names are consistent with paragraphs 4 or 6 of this policy.
 They must not be named after organisations or companies.
 Names must not be used if they could be construed as advertising a commercial or industrial enterprise or product.

-9. Dual naming of parks, geographical features and cultural sites will be used in accordance with the Office of Environment and Heritage (OEH) Aboriginal Languages Policy as a meaningful way of recognising Aboriginal connection to the lands while retaining an existing name that has community acceptance.
+- Dual naming of parks, geographical features and cultural sites will be used in accordance with the department’s Aboriginal Dual Names Policy (internal document available to staff) as a meaningful way of recognising Aboriginal connection to the lands while retaining an existing name that has community acceptance.

-11. No Aboriginal name, other than a name registered with the Geographical Names Board (GNB), will be adopted without the approval of the appropriate Aboriginal people, usually traditional owners or Elder groups.
+- No Aboriginal name, other than a name registered with the Geographical Names Board of NSW, will be adopted without consulting and seeking support of the appropriate Aboriginal people, usually traditional owners or Elder groups.

 - Wilderness areas will be named in a way consistent with the overall intent of this policy and with particular reference to paragraphs 1 to 11 of this policy.

 13-16.
 Legislative powers and responsibilities

 - Under section 30A of the National Parks and Wildlife Act 1974 (NPW Act), park names are assigned by and can be changed by the Governor, with the concurrence of the Geographical Names Board of NSW.

 The naming of parks reserved under Part 4A (Aboriginal Land) of the NPW Act does not require concurrence with the Geographical Names Board of NSW.